 Thirty-Two Class 1A sites shall be selected by the IHSA Office to host the Semifinal and Final games for each Regional Tournament.
 Regional Quarterfinal games shall be played at the higher seeded team unless the two competing schools mutually agree to change sites.
-Regional Quarterfinal games shall be scheduled on Friday or Saturday, May 4 or 5,
+Regional Quarterfinal games shall be scheduled on Friday or Saturday, May 3 or 4, Regional Semifinal games will be played at designated sites on Tuesday or Wednesday, May 7 or 8, and the Regional Finals will be held on Friday or Saturday, May 10 or 11.
+All Regional dates and times shall be determined by the host school.

-2017-18 Girls Soccer Series Terms and Conditions
+2018-19 Girls Soccer Series Terms and Conditions